arunpn/mortar-pagerank/README.md

 ## Convergence Threshold

 Pagerank is an iterative algorithm where each run uses the previous run's results.
-It stops when the maximum difference of a user's pagerank from one iteration to the next is less than the CONVERGENCE\_FACTOR.
+It stops when the maximum difference of a user's pagerank from one iteration to the next is less than the CONVERGENCE\_THRESHOLD.

 ## Maximum Number of Iterations

 Some graphs take many iterations to mathematically converge, but the approximation of Pagerank after a reasonable number of iterations is often good enough.
-The iteration therefore also stops after MAX_NUM_ITERATIONS even if it is still over CONVERGENCE_THRESHOLD.
+The iteration therefore also stops after MAX\_NUM\_ITERATIONS even if it is still over CONVERGENCE\_THRESHOLD.

 # Using your own data